SotirisEmmanouil/CSCI212-Project2/README.md

 # CSCI212-Project2
 Project 1 implemented via LinkedLists.
 One Linked List to append the dates in an unsorted fashion and one to append the dates in a sorted fashion.
 Completed while taking Dr.Kenneth Lord's CS212 "Object Oriented Programming in Java" course during the Fall 2021 semester.
-This project helped me learn more about polymorphism and inhertitance.
+This project helped me learn more about polymorphism and inheritance.